anabrid/THAThc/README.md

 patch panel).
 If, e.g., four channels (the maximum) are to be sampled this can be set by `channels=4` before arming the data logger.

+In some cases only the value(s) at the end of an analog computer run are of interest.
+In this case the ADC channels can be sampled once with the command `sample`.

 `rep` will repeat IC/OP cycles with the times set with `ictime=` and `optime=`.
 This mode is especially useful to produce pictures on an attached oscilloscope.
 Data cannot be gathered during repetitive runs.